Things Go From Bad To Worse For Portnoy In Latest North Jersey Pizza Review

 Things went from bad to worse for Barstool Sports CEO Dave Portnoy in his latest pizza review held in North Jersey.

-Portnoy opens the review for Lombardi's Bar & Restaurant in Cedar Grove by noting his hoodie felt a little small, despite being a size large.
-The, he burned his mouth on the thin-crust pie.
+Portnoy said it himself after his first bite of the thin-crust pie at Lombardi's Bar & Restaurant in Cedar Grove.

-"I just burned my face," Portnoy says after his first bite outside of the Pompton Avenue restaurant, open for two decades.
-"Things are going from bad to worse."
+First, he noted his hoodie felt a little small, despite being a size large.
+Then, he burned his mouth.

-Davey Pageviews ultimately gave the pizza a 7.3 — lower than the 8.2 given by customers on the One Bite website — then was coaxed into sampling the gelato next door at Sonny's Frozen Desserts by children watching him yet.
+Davey Pageviews ultimately got over his woes, and gave the pizza a 7.3 — lower than the 8.2 given by customers on the One Bite website — then was coaxed into sampling the gelato next door at Sonny's Frozen Desserts by children watching him yet.

 Click here to watch the full review.